larsaars/question_game/README.md

 This project was depeloped in the summer semester 2024 for the course "Ausgewählte Projekte der Informatik" (short DAPI)  at [OTH Regensburg](https://www.oth-regensburg.de/).
 The app is as of now purely in German.

+## Docs

+- For a simple overview of the functionality of the project, please refer to [Anleitung mit Bilder (German)](doc/anleitung.md) article.
+- For a general overview of the project structure, please refer to [Project Structure](doc/project_structure.md) article.
+- For detailed code documentation, please refer to the folder [doc/api](doc/api/index.html).

 ## Executing
 ### Website